Logarithmically Regular Morphisms: Introduction

-We in fact prove a slightly sharper version, and refer the reader to \ref{section: Chart Criterion} for it and for an explanation of the notation.
+We in fact formulate and prove a slightly sharper version in \ref{section: Chart Criterion}.
 From this chart criterion, we can easily deduce that this relative notion of logarithmic regularity extends the absolute notions in the literature.